 - Scars are less resistant to ultraviolet radiation.

 - Scar tissue does not contain sweat glands and hair follicles.

 - Scar tissue is prone to injury.

-3) Scars are only an esthetic issue.
-Most people are only concerned with how the scars alter their appearance and have no idea how their scars and adhesions are affecting their bodies on so many different levels, or that scars are can be a major trigger for PTSD.
+3) Scars are only an aesthetic issue.
+Most people are only concerned with how the scars alter their appearance and have no idea how their scars and adhesions are affecting their bodies on so many different levels, or that scars can be a major trigger for PTSD.

-I am not saying that one should never massage a scar I am saying that as with all diseases, disorders and dysfunctions (yes scar tissue is a cause of dysfunction), you need to understand what you are working with before you lay hands on.
+I am not saying that one should never massage a scar I am saying that as with all diseases, disorders, and dysfunctions (yes scar tissue is a cause of dysfunction), you need to understand what you are working with before you lay hands on it.

 5) Physical scars cannot and do not show how much pain or suffering a person has experienced.
 Every scar has an emotional history surrounding it.

 - Disgust when seeing or touching the scar

 - Sadness about the limits the scar places on everyday life